junqueiragaabi/junqueiragaabi.github.io/content/docs/hosting-deployment/index.md

 ---
+title: "Hosting & Deployment"
-date: "2020-08-07"
+date: 2020-08-07
-description: Learn how to deploy a Blowfish site.
 draft: false
+description: "Learn how to deploy a Blowfish site."
+slug: "hosting-deployment"
+tags: ["hosting", "deployment", "docs", "github", "netlify", "render"]
-series:
+series: ["Documentation"]
-- Documentation
 series_order: 14
-slug: hosting-deployment
-tags:
-- hosting
-- deployment
-- docs
-- github
-- netlify
-- render
-title: Hosting & Deployment
 ---

 There are many ways to deploy your Hugo website built with Blowfish.
 The theme is designed to be flexible in almost any deployment scenario.